bcgov/designatedlands/README.md

 $ python conservationlands.py run_all
 ```

 Most commands allow the user to specify inputs other than the default.
-For example, to download a single layer with **alias**=`park_provincial` as defined in a file `newparks_sources.csv` to the folder `newparks_download`, and copy to postgres:
+For example, to load a single layer with **alias**=`park_provincial` as defined in a file `newparks_sources.csv` to the folder `newparks_download`, and copy to postgres:
 ```
-$ python conservationlands.py download \
+$ python conservationlands.py load \
   -a park_provincial \
   -s newparks_sources.csv \
   --email myemail@email.bc.ca \